Prometheus-X-association/monitoring/docs/design-document.md

 # Monitoring Design Document

-The monitoring stack will consist of Prometheus for collecting and storing metrics, and Grafana for visualizing these metrics.
+The monitoring stack consists of Prometheus for collecting and storing metrics, and Grafana for visualizing these metrics.
-This stack will provide a robust solution for monitoring the performance and health of the other's Building Blocks.
+This stack provides a robust solution for monitoring the performance and health of the other Building Blocks.

 ## Technical usage scenarios & Features

-The monitoring allows us to observe and understand the system performance, availability, and health of each building block.
+The monitoring allows to observe and understand the system performance, availability, and health of each building block.

 ### Features/main functionalities

 - Comprehensive Observability